joshkurz/docker-ftw/twitter-stream/README.md

     * how many tweets to send.
 This defaults to 3
 * TWEET_MSG:
     * a configurable message to send vs the default.
+* RETWEET:
+    * if set to True, then we retweet the status.
 * REPLY:
     * If set to True, then all tweets that are found in the track will be responded too. with "@username WOW...
 That is so interesting!!!"
 * REPLY_MSG: